How We Healed Up After Having Rona

 5. Take Meds.

 SERIOUSLY, you guys.
-We got a prescription for meds that help with Covid-19.
+We got a prescription for meds that helped us with Covid-19.

-All three of the drugs they prescribed me helped me.
+All three of the drugs they prescribed me helped.
 There were no side effects at all.
 After taking my first dose of Hydroxychloroquine (HCQ) I got my smell back.
 I was so happy about that.

 6. Get Yourself A NetiPot